pauloamed/rummikuB/README.md

 - Each player’s initial move has to be at least 30 points
 - A run is 3 or more in a row of the same color
 - A group is 3 or more of the same number that are all different colors
-- If a person cannot make a move, they must take an unknown tile from the sack and pass their turn.
+- In each turn, a person must either take an unknown tile from the sack or meld some pieces.
 - 106x Tiles (2x sets of 1 to 13 in 4 colors, 2x jokers)

 ## Current simplifications
 This will be a multi-phase project.
 Thus, some features will be implemented only in advanced versions.

+### Part 1
+TODO Update
-Currently, the following simplifications are being used:
+The following simplifications are being used:
-- The player `0` is always the first to play
+- The player `0` is always the first to play;
-- There are no joker tiles
 - There is only one round

+### Part 2

+TODO

 ## Supported operations
 - Start a new game parametrized by the number of players